rsksmart/lumino/docs/0.0.4/install_ubuntu.md

 ```

 ### 3. Activate the environment
-Activate the python virtualenv by executing the following command:
+Activate the python virtual environment by executing the following command:

 ```shell script
 source clientEnv/bin/activate